ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ?>
 ```

 To add a third dimension to this, there is also the statement ELSEIF which allows you to add additional conditional statements (similar to an if statement) and then the else statement will output a result for any remaining options.
-Let’s modify our previous conditional to include that option.
+Let's modify our previous conditional to include that option.

 <p class="file-name">lesson3.php</p>
 ```php